-The more one understands the key terms the apostle Paul chose to explain the gospel, the deeper one’s experience will be with the gospel.
-Paul uses these terms throughout the book of Romans to describe the free gift of salvation and eternal transformation that is available to all who will believe and trust in Jesus for the forgiveness of their sin.
+The more one understands the key terms the apostle Paul chose to explain the gospel and its power for our lives, the deeper one’s experience will be with the gospel.
+Paul uses these terms throughout the book of Romans to describe the free gift of salvation and the resulting eternal transformation that is available to all who will believe and trust in Jesus for the forgiveness of their sin.

 Atonement (Romans 3:25)

-“The satisfaction of God’s holy wrath against sin.”
-The consequence of our sin is the righteous judgment that God will exercise on sinners.
-By dying in our place and taking our sins on himself, Jesus makes “atonement” for our sin: he satisfies God’s righteous anger against all who believe.
+Because all people sin (Ecclesiastes 7:20), the consequence of human sin is the righteous judgment that God must exercise on unrepentant sinners.
+But punishment is not the end of the story: God sent his own Son, Jesus, to take that punishment on himself.
+By dying in our place and taking our sins on himself, Jesus has made “atonement,” once and for all time (Romans 6:10), for our sin: he satisfies God’s righteous anger against all who believe, making us “at one” with our Creator.

 Faith (Romans 1:17)